 Michelle Smith has always had a fascination with intrigue and suspense.
-But it was her love of the sciences and a desire to assist people in need that led to her career choice in medicine.
-Four years after obtaining a B.A. in chemistry at Mills College in Oakland, Smith earned her medical degree from the University of Southern California.
-She then returned to Oakland where she completed an internship and residency in Internal Medicine.
+But it was her love of science and a desire to assist people in need that led to her career choice of medicine.
+Four years after obtaining a B.A. in chemistry at Mills College in Oakland, California, Smith earned her medical degree from the University of Southern California.
+She then returned to Oakland to complete an internship and residency in Internal Medicine.

-In 2001, the physician-author founded The Ebony Quill, LLC through which she writes freelance for consumer magazines.
-Topics vary from health to golf.
-Smith splits her writing time between the articles and her novel, which she believes is a winner.
+In 2001, the physician-author founded The Ebony Quill, LLC through which she has written freelance for consumer magazines about topics ranging from health to golf.

 Smith enjoys studying the writing styles of other authors to congeal much of what she has learned about novel craft and has unearthed a knack for humor writing.
 But she spends much of her writing time focusing on novel revision.
 "The story seems to have evolved as if it has a mind of its own, and it still raises the hair on my skin to read certain sections,” she says.

 A member of The Authors Guild, San Diego Writers Ink, The National League of American Pen Women, Inc., and the Central Coast Writers (CCW) Branch of the California Writers Club (www.centralcoastwriters.org), Dr. Smith has contributed articles to The Monterey County Herald's magazine publications and writes a monthly column for CCW's newsletter, Scribbles.
 As a staff writer and avid golfer, she has also contributed advice columns to gottagogolfmag.com.

 Smith is working on the final revisions of Hide and Seek.